Any time a tropical weather system threatens St. Augustine:

 - Use caution when using any food from your refrigerator or ice chest.
 Check for spoilage.

 - If you arrived at a shelter via a public bus, return transportation will be provided as soon as possible.

 - Avoid all downed power lines.
 Assume that all downed lines have live electricity.

 - Check your electric, gas and water connections before turning them back on.

-Use the following numbers to report utility problems:
+Use the following resources to report utility problems.